 There are countless proportionally spaced fonts available everywhere.
 These have a broad appeal because they look nice.
 Monospaced fonts put text in a fixed grid.
 Programmers love that, but most other people don’t.
 So monospaced fonts are in limited supply.
 Great monospaced fonts are even rarer.

 The biggest problem is that many monospaced fonts are not monospaced when you mix the plain and bold variants.
 Lucida Console and Andale Mono use wider characters for their bold variants.
-The three fonts below have plain and bold characters of equal width.
+All the fonts shown below have plain and bold characters of equal width.

 Many freely available fonts are bitmap fonts.
 These fonts come in fixed sizes, like 10 and 12 point.
 Other sizes are not available.
-If the font provides the size you want, that's great.
-But if it's too small or too large, you're out of luck.
-Printouts will look very pixelated, as the fonts are designed for screen resolution rather than printer resolution.
-Though you may find a great bitmapped font that meets all my criteria, I prefer to recommend only TrueType fonts.
-TrueType fonts look great at all sizes, and print at full resolution.
+If the font provides the size you want, that’s great.
+But if it’s too small or too large, you’re out of luck.
+Bitmapped fonts don’t scale to screen resolution.
+A font designed for a 96 DPI or even an old 72 DPI screen will be impossibly tiny on a 4K monitor.
+The fonts recommended below are all TrueType and OpenType fonts that look good at any size on any screen.

 The ability to easily distinguish similar characters is important.
 In source code, a zero is not the same as an oh, and a one is not an ell.
 These characters are often very similar in fonts designed to produce appealing typography.
 They may even be identical in fonts simulating typewriters.
 The mechanical typewriter I inherited from my parents didn’t have separate keys for zero and one.
 Typing an upper case O and a lower case l was the only way.

-My programming fonts of choice all have a dot or slash inside the zero.
-The characters "1" and "l" are also easy to distinguish, at least within the same font.
+The fonts recommended below all have a dot or slash inside the zero.
+The characters “1” and “l” are also easy to distinguish, at least within the same font.

-Finally, the font needs a repertoire of characters suitable for your language.
-Not all monospaced fonts can display all the accented characters used in Eastern Europe, or the Greek and Cyrillic alphabets.
+The font needs a repertoire of characters suitable for your language.
+Not all monospaced fonts can display all the accented letters used in Eastern Europe, or the Greek and Cyrillic alphabets.
 Asian scripts are generally not supported, because most of them are hard to fit into a rectangular grid.

-Consolas is a perfectly monospaced TrueType font, designed for ClearType, with clearly distinguishable characters, and a wide repertoire of accented and Cyrillic characters.
-Characters are widely spaced, so you may need to select a larger font size than with other fonts.
+Consolas is a perfectly monospaced TrueType font, designed for ClearType, with clearly distinguishable characters.
+It supports all accented letters as well as the Cyrillic, Greek, and Armenian scripts.
+It even has box drawing symbols and supports the international phonetic alphabet.
+Characters are widely spaced and are rather small relative to other fonts.
+You’ll probably want to select a slightly larger font size with Consolas than with other fonts.